caktus/django-styleguide/README.rst

 -----------------------------------

-Styleguide provides both a mechanism to create styleguides for areas of your website or types of elements in your design and also provides a few started styleguides.
+Styleguide provides both a mechanism to create styleguides for areas of your website or types of elements in your design and also provides a few starter styleguides.
 To use the starter styleguides, first see which ones are present.

     python manage.py listpatterns

-The `listpatterns` command will give you a list of the styleguides that come form `django-styleguide` itself.
+The `listpatterns` command will give you a list of the styleguides that come from `django-styleguide` itself.
 If you want to customize any of these, you can use the `copypattern` command to copy it into your own project.